georgealways/lil-gui/Migrating.md

 - `.dg.ac` becomes `.lil-gui.autoPlace`

-## Iterating Over Controllers and Folders
+## Iterating Controllers and Folders

 An instance of dat.gui stores its controllers and folders in two properties: a `__controllers` array and a `__folders` object. lil-gui stores both in a mixed array called `gui.children`.